Table of Contents

 function getClaimableAmount(address holder) external view returns (uint256)

-// Check if address has claimed
+// Check if distribution has ended

-function hasClaimed(address holder) external view returns (bool)
+function isDistributionEnded() external view returns (bool)

 ProposalFactory Contract